-8.3 Public Information
+8.2 Public Information

-Public Information Strategy: Proactively provide information to stakeholders about the study and its progress, including the HVC EIS process, purpose and need, alternatives and environmental analysis, and timeline.
+Public Information Strategy: Proactively provide information to stakeholders about the study and its progress, including the EIS process, purpose and need, alternatives and environmental analysis, and timeline.

-- Inform key audiences about the HVC EIS process and timeline. - Inform key audiences about the purpose and need and alternatives being considered. - Encourage key audiences to engage in the process, to provide formal comments during the official comment periods, and to maintain an open dialogue with the study team.
+- Inform key audiences about the Heber Valley Corridor EIS process and timeline. - Inform key audiences about the purpose and need and alternatives being considered. - Encourage key audiences to engage in the process, provide formal comments during the official comment periods, and maintain an open dialogue with the study team.